QoreCode/patterns-party/src/patterns/structural/bridge/task.md

+Create several AC classes

-Create class "Remote" to turn off any device
+Create class "Remote" to turn on/off any of those AC